syntasso/kratix-docs/docs/_partials/_install-promise.md

 :::

-Installing a Kratix Promise is as simple as applying the Promise YAML definition on your Platform cluster:
+Installing a Kratix Promise is as simple as applying the Promise YAML definition on your Platform Cluster:

 ```bash
 kubectl --context kind-platform apply \